 - Who owns the property and who is making the decisions about its future?

+- Is the property on the National Register of Historic Places?
+Or has it been designated as historically significant by a local heritage preservation commission?
+Unfortunately, National Register designation does not guarantee a property's preservation.
+The strongest protection is often at the local level, where demolition and building permits affecting locally designated properties must go through a local review process.
 If the property has not yet been designated as historically significant, it needs to be evaluated.
 The significance of the resource will determine the level of effort warranted to save it.
 How do I find out about a property's history?

 - Have alternative uses for the property been thoroughly explored?
 Historic properties stand the best chance of being preserved when they are in use.
 The SHPO's Reuse Study model outlines a strategy for finding viable new uses for threatened and underused buildings.
 The process can buy some time and ensure input from an expert team of architects, historians and other specialists.
 Local governments may be willing to help fund a reuse study as part of their decision-making process.